Ken Cave took this great photo of an

 Prairie Falcon - a large pale falcon, quite rare here

-Mississippi Kite - scarce but some pass through each year.
+Scarce, but some pass through each year.

 They are somewhat falcon shaped with pointed wings, but unbelieveably bouyant and graceful in the air.

 Bald Eagle - adult pair at the eagle roost on 1340 W. of Hunt